IuliiaKonovalova/frontend-mentor-calculator-app-main/README.md

     }

     ```
-1. Ig the user divides by 0, using stationary keyboard, the result was '0'.
+1. If the user divides by 0, using stationary keyboard, the result was '0'.

     - *Solutions:* Add if statement to ```compute()```: